Present and Future Generalization of Synthetic Image Detectors: Deployment Experiments

-In the third set of experiments, which involves datasets obtained from models unseen during training, performance varies significantly, with recalls ranging from as high as 96\% to as low as 20\%.
-The impact of model family on performance is also inconsistent, as \susy{} exhibits decent to strong generalization for Stable Diffusion models, with SD2 achieving a recall of 68.40\% and SD3 reaching 93.23\%.
-However, it only detects 20.70\% of images from DALLE-2, despite being trained on DALLE-3.
+The middle section of Table~\ref{tab:source} shows generalization on datasets from generators seen during the training stage (see \S\ref{subsec:data}).
+These datasets are from the same SIG models but generated by different users.
+Variations in SIG configurations, prompts and post-processing, may introduce significant biases.
+Nonetheless, generalization of \justsusy{} is good, reaching a recall between 74\% and 88\% in all cases.

-Regardless of its blind spots, \susy{} performs significantly well in the most realistic setting, the one using \itw{} images collected from unknown sources and manually selected based on their quality, aligning with the performance on the latest and most realistic models (SD3 and Flux).
-A comparison of performance on this task with human evaluators is shown in Table~\ref{tab:susy_vs_human}.
-Results indicate synthetic image detectors trained on varied sets of data, like \susy{}, are already at the level of expert humans, making them useful tools in practice (as long as false positive rates are contained).
+The third set of experiments, reported at the bottom of Table~\ref{tab:source}, considers datasets generated by models unseen during training.
+Performance in this set has a large variance, with models reaching recalls as high as 94\% and as low as 24\%.
+The impact of model family on generalization is inconsistent: \thesusy{} excels on~\sdthree{}, performs adequately on~\sdtwo{} and struggles with~\dalletwo{}, despite being trained on versions of~\texttt{Stable Diffusion} and~\texttt{DALLE}.